microsoft/roosterjs/README.md

    If the dependency provides a lot of functionalities but we actually only need a small piece of them, we may need to consider other solutions, such as find another smaller one, or do it ourselves.

+4. What's the license of the dependency?
+   A dependency package under MIT license is good to be used for RoosterJs.
+For other licenses, we need to review and see if we can take it as a dependency.

 If you still feel a new dependency is required after checking these 3 questions, we can review it and finally decide whether we should add the new dependency.